paritytech/parity-bridges-common/docs/polkadot-kusama-bridge-overview.md

   [`frame_utility::batch_all`](https://github.com/paritytech/substrate/blob/891d6a5c870ab88521183facafc811a203bb6541/frame/utility/src/lib.rs#L326)
   transaction.
 Of course, the calls inside the batch must be linked - e.g. the submitted parachain head must be used to prove messages.
 Relay header must be used to prove parachain head finality.
-If one of calls fails, or if they are not lined together, the relayer pays the full transaction cost.
+If one of calls fails, or if they are not linked together, the relayer pays the full transaction cost.

 Please keep in mind that the fee of "zero-cost" transactions is still withdrawn from the relayer account.
 But the compensation is registered in the `pallet_bridge_relayers::RelayerRewards` map at the target bridge hub.
 The relayer